 Age-Related Macular Degeneration

-A small study in China found that acupuncture was 88% effective versus 60% effective for a control group (which received vitamins and medication).
+A small study in China found that acupuncture was 88% effective for Macular Degeneration patients versus 60% effective for a control group (which received vitamins and medication).
 3

 Retinitis Pigmentosa patients are genetically pre-programmed to gradually lose much of their peripheral and color vision over time as their photoreceptor cells deteriorate.
 A 2014 small study found half the patients had significant improvement in their vision from acupuncture treatments and nutritional support.
 4